- Places to Explore

 A swing bridge across the canal connects Lancry to the Rue de la Grange aux Belles, where you'll find the entrance to massive Hôpital Saint-Louis, built in 1607 to accommodate plague victims and still a working hospital today.
 In front of you is the entrance to the chapel, which held its first Mass in July 1610, two months after the assassination of the hospital's patron, Henry IV.
 Stroll the grounds, flanked by the original brick-and-stone buildings with steeply sloping roofs.
 The peaceful courtyard garden is a neighborhood secret.

 Back on Quai Valmy, browse more shops near the Rue des Récollets.
 Nearby is the Jardin Villemin, the 10e arrondissement's largest park (4.5 acres) on the former site of another hospital.
-The nighttime scene, especially in summer, is hopping with 20-somethings spilling out of cafés and bars and onto the canal banks.
-You can catch a live music show at the mostly soul Bizz'Art club-restaurant at No. 167 Quai Valmy If you've made it this far, reward yourself with a fresh taco or burrito at the tiny and authentically Mexican El Nopal taqueria at 3 rue Eugène Varlin.
-Further up, just past Place Stalingrad, is the Rotonde de la Villette, a lively square with restaurants and twin MK2 cinemas on either side of the canal, with a boat to ferry ticket-holders across.
+The nighttime scene, especially in summer, is hopping with twenty-somethings spilling out of cafés and bars and onto the canal banks.
+If you've made it this far, reward yourself with a fresh taco or burrito at the tiny and authentically Mexican El Nopal taqueria at 3 rue Eugène Varlin.
+Further up, just past Place Stalingrad, is the Rotonde de la Villette, a lively square with restaurants and twin MK2 cinemas on either side of the canal, with a boat to ferry ticket holders across.
 On the approach to Parc de la Villette there are antiques shops along the quai and a few floating restaurants and theaters.
 Canauxrama offers 2½-hour boat cruises through the locks (€16 adults).
 Check the website for times (www.canauxrama.com).
 Embarkation is at each end of canal: at Bassin de la Villette (13 quai de la Loire, La Villette) or Marina Arsenal (50 bd. de la Bastille, Bastille).

 Fodor's Trip Planning Ideas